Close to Me (Ellie Goulding, Diplo and Swae Lee song)

-"Close to Me" is a song by English singer Ellie Goulding with American musicians Diplo and Swae Lee, released on 24 October 2018 from the former's fourth studio album, Brightest Blue (2020).
+"Close to Me" is a song by English singer-songwriter Ellie Goulding with American DJ and music producer Diplo and American rapper Swae Lee, released on 24 October 2018 from the former's fourth studio album, Brightest Blue (2020).
 It was premiered by Annie Mac on BBC Radio 1 as the "Hottest Record in the World".

 Background

 Goulding told Billboard that the song came about when she and co-writer Savan Kotecha were in a Los Angeles studio where they came up with the guitar melody and Goulding sang what would become the first line of the pre-chorus, "don't let me down", which they decided to keep in the song.
 Goulding, feeling that the song was "missing something", eventually sent it to Diplo who sent his version back to her within a short amount of time.
 Diplo suggested adding Swae Lee as a featured guest vocalist.

 Composition

 The song is recorded in the key of E major with a tempo of 72 beats per minute in common time.
 The song follows a chord progression of E–Cm7–G–A, and the vocals span from E3 to C5.